alexandrosSamartzis/german-subtitles-ai/README.md

 This app connects to a subtitle XML file published alongside daily videos from [Tagesschau](https://www.tagesschau.de/), one of Germany's most prominent news channels.

+## One-Click Desktop Launcher (macOS)

+To streamline the development workflow, a macOS desktop shortcut was created using Automator.
+With a single click, it opens the terminal, activates the Conda environment, and runs the Streamlit app in the browser.
+This makes the tool feel like a native app while keeping all the benefits of a Python-based backend.

 **The flow:**

 1. 🔍 It parses the subtitle file by inspecting the network traffic from the Tagesschau website.